neuronsimulator/nrn-modeldb-ci/README.md

 - `skip: true`: MOD files are not compiled.

 In principle this should never be needed, and all instances of `run: null` and `skip: true` should be fixed.

+## Creating a new PyPI release

+In order to create a new release and publish it to PyPi, a new GitHub release together with a new tag on master must be published.
+Please refer to the official documentation: https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository

+[python-publish.yaml GitHub workflow](.github/workflows/nrn-modeldb-ci.yaml) is used to automate the process of uploading a Python package to the Python Package Index (PyPI).
+The workflow is triggered by the release event (with the published type).
+Using the ``build`` package, it creates a source distribution and a wheel distribution of the package.
+The final step is to publish the package to PyPI using the ``pypa/gh-action-pypi-publish`` action.

 ## Funding